Persona-Assigned Large Language Models Exhibit Human-Like Motivated Reasoning: Methodology Setup

-\textbf{Models.} A wide variety of both open-source and proprietary models were selected based on their competitive performance on reasoning benchmarks \cite{JoshiTriviaQA2017, hendrycks2020measuring, srivastava2022beyond}.
-Specifically, we test OpenAI models GPT-3.5 (\texttt{gpt-3.5-turbo-0125}), GPT4 (\texttt{gpt-4-0613}), GPT4-o and GPT4-o mini \cite{OpenAI2023-vl}, Meta models like Llama2 (\texttt{llama2-7b}) \cite{Touvron2023-qk}, and Llama3.1 (\texttt{llama3.1-7b}) \cite{dubey2024llama}, Mistral \cite{Jiang2023-pf} and Microsoft's WizardLM-2 \cite{Xu2023-vi}, resulting in a total of 8 models. \textbf{Implementation Details.} We set the temperature parameter to 0.7 to simulate real-world behavior, similar to prior works \cite{Salewski2023-fn, Yax2024-rp}, and leave other parameters to their default settings.
-We query the OpenAI models using their API\footnote{\url{https://openai.com/api/}} and the open-source models using Ollama\footnote{\url{https://ollama.com/}}.
-As explained previously, we prompt each model-persona pair across 3 different formats of persona instructions taken from \citet{Gupta2023-hx}.
-We also prompt all models across both tasks without the persona instructions, which we call the \textit{Baseline} model.
-Additionally, we prompt each persona-model pair 100 times, similar to \cite{Yax2024-rp, Binz2023-tq} and take the mean across all persona prompts to obtain a representative sample.
-Therefore, for the veracity discernment task, each model-persona pair (9 personas including \textit{Baseline} and 8 models) is prompted a total of 300 times, resulting in a total of 21,600 data points.
+Specifically, to obtain a representative sample, we prompt each model-persona across 3 persona instructions 100 times.
+Therefore, for the veracity discernment task, each model-persona pair (9 personas, including \textit{Baseline} and 8 models) is prompted a total of 300 times, resulting in a total of 21,600 data points.
 We then obtain a representative sample for each model-persona pair by averaging across all 3 persona prompts, resulting in 7200 data points.
 For the scientific evidence evaluation task, we also prompt each model-persona pair (3 personas, including \textit{Baseline} and 8 models) 300 times, resulting in a total of 7200 data points. \\ \\ \textbf{Model Response Processing} The models generally follow the format specified in prompt instructions, and respond with only the number/answer required.
 However, in the case that the model does not follow the instructed format, we use regex matching to obtain the numeric answer in the case of the veracity discernment task.
 In the case of the scientific evidence evaluation task, the open-source models implicitly provide chain-of-thought reasoning for the answer; so a simple regex match is not sufficient.
 Similar to prior papers \cite{Yax2024-rp}, we, therefore, use a GPT-4o judge to extract the final answer based on the chain-of-thought reasoning (refer to Appendix Figure \ref{gpt_4o_judge_prompt} for prompt).